iSach/clipmorph/README.md

 <u>TL;DR</u>: Our model performs neural style transfer.
 It is a deep
 U-Net-style
 network (image-to-image with downsampling and upsampling).
-It learns to apply a style by minimizing special losses that force the content to stay the same but the style to match another image.
+It learns to apply a style by minimizing specific loss functions that force the content to remain the same while the style has to match the one of another reference image.
 We collect a dataset of diverse images (VisualGenome) and several well-known artworks for training.
 One model is trained per style.
 We qualitatively validated our model and tracked training status using Weights & Biases.